hank666777/spring-security-demo/README.md

-# oauth2-server-demo
+# spring-security-demo

-base on spring-boot-authorization-server
+base on spring-boot